keltono/Hasus/README.md

   - [x] general infix operators
 - [x] Data Constructors
 - [x] Pattern Matching
-- [ ] Multi-function lets / mutual recursion
-- [ ] Parsing for Data Constructors
+- [x] Parsing for Pattern Matching
+- [x] top level binds (ability to define functions not in a let expression)
-- [ ] Parsing for Pattern Matching
+- [x] Parsing for Data Constructors
 - [ ] List Syntax
 - [ ] Tuple Syntax
+- [ ] Multi-function lets / mutual recursion
+- [ ] HM type inference
+- [ ] User defined (algebriac) types
+    - You can technically do this currently, if only because the interpreter doesn't check if your constructors have been defined
 - [ ] Type annotations
 - [ ] Algorithm-W type inference
-- [ ] Algebriac data types
-- [ ] top level binds (ability to define functions not in a let expression)
-  - currently just evaluates one expression
 - [ ] Haskell-style module system
 - [ ] user-defined infix operators
 - [ ] [...]